LucasDelfino92/morrowindsharp/addon.md

 Fixes the Scamp mesh, reducing distortion, seams, and other UV errors.
 - Hide/delete the **Textures** folder.

+> ℹ️ This omits the Scamp's retexture, since **Intelligent Textures** uses a vanilla-friendly high resolution texture.

 [**Correct UV Mudcrabs**](https://www.nexusmods.com/morrowind/mods/42130)
 Fixes the Mudcrab mesh, reducing distortion and other UV errors.
 - Expand the **Correct Mudcrab** and **Regular** folders.